Profile

 1. 1

-Mix the semolina flour with the fresh yeast dissolved in a little lukewarm water; add salt.
-Shape into three loaves and leave them to rise.
+Mix the flour with the yeast dissolved in a little lukewarm water, then add the salt.
+Shape into three loaves and leave to rise.

 2. 2

-Roll out the loaves and scatter over chopped sausage, ham, bacon, pecorino, marjoram, deboned anchovies, salt, and pepper.
+Roll out the loaves and scatter over chopped sausage, ham, pancetta, pecorino, marjoram, deboned anchovies, salt, and pepper.

 3. 3